Pioneers to start season in North Platte

 “It’s awesome to get this opportunity to play back with the Western Nebraska Pioneers, getting to pitch in front of the home crowd is always a blessing.
 It’s just an awesome environment,” Panduro, who is now pitching at Pittsburg State in Kansas, said.
 “Having (my parents) here is really awesome, a great experience and getting my parents to be able to see me pitch is always a good thing.”

-The Pioneers will begin the season on Tuesday, May 24 in a road series against the North Platte Plainsmen.
+The Pioneers began the season on Tuesday, May 24, in a road series against the North Platte Plainsmen.

 The Plainsmen are one of a few new teams that have joined the league and everyone is excited to play them.